 Heated Ski Gloves | Battery Powered

-What a great idea to guarantee warm, dry hands! ... in theory.
+What a great idea to guarantee warm, dry hands... in theory.

 Reality is a bit different.
 As a glove designer and a person who has had a cold-hands problem my entire life, I have always wanted this concept to work.
-The promises from manufacturers and reviews from buyers (after short-term use) are exceptionally strong.
+The promises from manufacturers and reviews from buyers (after short-term use) are quite strong.

-Back to battery powered heated ski gloves... most have designs that are counter-productive to what makes a ski glove warm.
+1) Most have designs that are counter-productive to what makes a ski glove warm.

 battery powered heated ski gloves